trpc/trpc/README.md

 ## Router middlewares

 You can are able to add middlewares to a whole router with the `middleware()` method.
-The middleware(s) will be run before any of the routes defined after are invoked & can be async or sync.
+The middleware(s) will be run before any of the procedures defined after are invoked & can be async or sync.

 Example, from [the tests](./packages/server/test/middleware.test.ts):
 <details><summary>Code</summary>